fdbisdev/rentx/README.md

 <h2 align="center">How to Use 🤔</h2>

    ```
-   First of all, correctly configure the Flutter development environment on your machine, see https://flutter.dev/docs/get-started/install
+   First of all, correctly configure the React Native development environment on your machine, see https://react-native.rocketseat.dev/

    - Clone this repository:
    $ git clone https://github.com/fdbisdev/rentx rentx